Categories: Lifestyle

 Take note of the things not to do during the Hungry Ghost Festival and you’ll be spared the spirits’ disturbances.
 If you’re partaking in this festival, be sure to get all your offerings like incense sticks and joss paper in advance.
 Thinking about what to wear over this month?
 Here are some old money outfit ideas and style tips for oversized shirts that you can consider!

-This article was updated on 11 July 2024.
-Additional research done by Caryn Tan.
+This article was updated on 8 July 2025.
+Additional research done by Shermyn Tan.

 Kevin Tumanken